Today’s insurance companies are in a difficult spot.

 7. Internal Corporate Communications That Command Attention

 Many of today’s insurance carriers are big companies — with big communications needs.
-Benefits, quarterly business updates, organizational news and announcements, training schedules, investor news, messages from the CEO, and dozens of other subjects routinely call for the attention of your employees.
+Benefits, quarterly business updates, organizational news and announcements, training schedules, investor calls, messages from the CEO, and dozens of other subjects routinely call for the attention of your employees.
 For many insurers, it’s a tough task just to schedule all those internal communications activities — and that a growing number of employees just don’t seem to have time to read them all.

 Video can help internal communications messages break through — in an engaging format that employees will notice.
 Forrester Research reports that employees are 75% more likely to watch a video than to read a message in text.
 And not only does video help encourage more of your team members to see your message — it helps you see who’s not paying attention.
 With video analytics included, modern video platforms like Panopto make it a snap to see exactly who has or hasn’t watched a given recording, as well as whether each viewer watched the video in full or stopped short.